New Zealand citizens claiming payments in Australia

 - Dad and Partner Pay

-Note: you will have to meet all other requirements to receive these payments or cards.
-This may include waiting periods for concession cards for newly arrived migrants.
+You will have to meet all other eligibility requirements of the payments or cards to receive them.
+For concession cards this may include waiting periods for newly arrived migrants.

 You will also have access to employment services provided through Job Services Australia which includes reasonable access to computers, newspapers and other facilities to help you look for work.

 If you are a non-protected SCV holder, you may be able to access a once-only payment of:

 - Youth Allowance

 At the time of making a claim you must have been living in Australia continuously for at least 10 years.
 Time spent in Australia prior to 27 February 2001 cannot count towards these 10 years.
 If you are eligible, payment can be made for a maximum continuous period of up to 6 months.